Elletra/Support_AnimatedTextures/README.md

 # Animated Textures #

-This add-on adds support for animated textures.
+Adds support for animated textures.

+This is done using schedules, so don't expect it to be performant—use sparingly.

 ## Using `Support_AnimatedTextures` ##